This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 There are many access points to the lake on the Going-to-the-Sun Road.
 And, besides enjoying the views, you can swim in the lake, kayak, or paddleboard.

-Good to Know: Glacier Outfitters is a place to get all your rentals.
+GOOD TO KNOW: Glacier Outfitters is a place to get all your rentals.
 They have single, tandem, child, fishing kayaks, and paddle boards.
 Also, they rent bikes!

 If you like fishing, then Lake McDonald is a good spot.
 My daughter, who is an avid fisherwoman, likes to fish here.
 You will find numerous native trout species at Lake McDonald: westslope cutthroat trout, rainbow trout, and bull trout.